nathany/ferris-mark-dx/README.md

 - **Debug Output Stream**: Captured by debugging tools like PIX or Visual Studio Graphics Diagnostics

 Note: Debug messages usually don't appear in the console when running standalone applications.
 The application will show "Debug Layer: ENABLED" to confirm the debug layer is active and capturing validation messages.

+## Learning Resources

+For developers new to DirectX 11 programming, see [DirectX.md](DirectX.md) for a comprehensive guide covering:
+- Core DirectX 11 concepts and objects
+- Rendering pipeline components
+- Coordinate systems and transformations
+- Shader programming basics
+- Performance optimization techniques

 ## Dependencies